Virtual Recruitment: How To Hire, Train, and Onboard in a Remote World

 Put candidates to the test

-You can choose to conduct a skills assessment in real-time during a virtual interview, or give a candidate an assignment to complete by a certain date and time.
-Sometimes employers will even offer paid internships or trial runs to determine if a candidate is the right match.
+Assessments can be done in real-time during a virtual interview or as assignments with deadlines.
+Offering paid internships or trial runs can also help determine if a candidate is the right match.

 Maintain clear candidate communications